pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 The challenge of PyTorch's lower CPU performance on Windows compared to Linux has been a significant issue.
 There are multiple factors leading to this performance disparity.
 Through our investigation, we've identified one of the primary reasons for poor CPU performance on Windows, which is linked to the Windows default malloc memory allocator.

-In version 2.0, PyTorch on Windows with CPU directly utilizes the default malloc mechanism of Windows, when compared to the malloc used in PyTorch Linux version 2.0, significantly increases the time for memory allocation, resulting in decreased performance.
+In version 2.0, PyTorch on Windows with CPU directly utilizes the default malloc mechanism of Windows, when it is compared to the malloc used in PyTorch Linux version 2.0, it significantly increases the time for memory allocation, which results in decreased performance.
 We replaced the original Windows malloc mechanism, which PyTorch automatically calls, with another well-known malloc library developed by Microsoft, known as mimalloc.
 This replacement of malloc has already been released with PyTorch v2.1 and can significantly improve PyTorch's performance on Windows CPUs as shown below in Figure 1.

 ![Windows PC Performance Improvement](/assets/images/2024-05-21-perfboost-windows-cpu/windows_compare.png){:style="width:100%;"}